-Health Occupation Students of America (HOSA) is the intercurricular career and technical student organization providing leadership training and reinforcing specific career and technical skills.
+Family, Career and Community Leadership of America (FCCLA) and Health Occupation Students of America (HOSA) are the intercurricular career and technical student organization providing leadership training and reinforcing specific career and technical skills.
 Career and Technical Student Organizations provide activities for students as an integral part of the instruction offered.